bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 the distinctions over which of these two kinds of standardization are used is more academic than practical.

+A common use for residuals is to diagnose normality of the errors.
+This is often done by plotting the residual quantiles versus normal quantiles.
+This is called a residual QQ plot.
+Your residuals should fall roughly on a line if plotted in a normal QQ plot.
+There is of course noise and a perfect fit would not be expected even if the model held.

 **Leverage** is largely measured by one quantity, so called *hat diagonals*, which can be obtained in R by the function `hatvalues`.
 The hat values are necessarily between 0 and 1 with larger values indicating greater (potential for) leverage.